 The infographic above ranks these leadership styles in terms of their value as independent approaches in contributing to positive organisational climate.
 As Daniel Goleman emphasises, however, a good leader should combine and apply the most useful elements of each of these styles to different contexts.
 Rather than sticking to the single ‘most effective’ style, a leader’s effectiveness is measured by the ability to adapt to the demands of a situation.

-It’s important, therefore, that you don’t simply pick the top couple of styles on this list and apply them constantly; instead, you should master each of the styles and learn when to apply and combine them for the greatest positive impact.
+It’s important, therefore, that you don’t simply pick the top couple of styles on this list and apply them constantly; instead, you should master each of the styles and learn when to apply and combine them for the greatest positive impact for continuous improvement.